sandulungu/StarLight/README.markdown

 At a first look, it seem just another Cake powered CMS, but it's a lot more.
 In fact, the CMS functionality is achieved by a core extension, which can be easily disabled if not needed.

-It is ment to be used as a skeleton application/CMS that can be easily extended to fit needs of Web 2.0 applications.
+This project is ment to be used as a skeleton application that can be easily extended to fit needs of Web 2.0 applications.

-Examples of applications StarLight is fitted for: Web 2.0 projects, custom websites, (micro)publishing systems, facebook apps, google apps, productivity and intranet, mockups and prototype applications.
+Examples of applications StarLight is well fitted for: custom websites, (micro)publishing systems, facebook apps, google apps, productivity and intranet, mockups and prototype applications or any other Web 2.0 projects.

 Organized in the form of a cake application (/app), it can be extended using specialy crafted cake plugins (/app/extensions).

-StarLight core features:
+Sl core features:

 * Written in PHP5, using cake convetions and with lots of phpdoc comments;
 * Auto installer and database schema, both present;
 * Optimized cookie and session handling (no DB support for now) accessible during bootstrap;